kociolekt/alexa-command-line-skill/NOTES.md

 ### Setup new profile
 Based on https://serverless.com/framework/docs/providers/aws/guide/credentials/
 1. Create new user in https://console.aws.amazon.com/iam/home?region=us-east-1#/users with proper privilages.
-If u don't know what privilages'll be needed then set AdministratorAccess like in https://www.youtube.com/watch?v=bFHmgqbAh4M.
+If you don't know what privilages'll be needed then set AdministratorAccess like in https://www.youtube.com/watch?v=bFHmgqbAh4M.
 2. Generate AWS Access Key ID and AWS Secret Access Key like in video.
 3. Create new profile o your machine
 ```